20 dead, more wounded after gunman attacks Texas shoppers

 He said he heard early reports that the shooter might have had a military-style weapon, saying we need to "keep that (expletive) on the battlefield.
 Do not bring it into our communities."

-El Paso Mayor Dee Margo said police were investigating whether a document posted online shortly before the shooting was written by Crusius.
-In it, the writer expresses concern that an influx of Hispanics into the United States will replace aging white voters, potentially turning Texas blue in upcoming elections and swinging the White House to the Democrats.
+In the document that was posted online shortly before the shooting, the writer expressed concern that an influx of Hispanics into the United States will replace aging white voters, potentially turning Texas blue in elections and swinging the White House to the Democrats.

 Though the writer denied he was a white supremacist, the document says "race mixing" is destroying the nation and recommends dividing the United States into territorial enclaves determined by race.
 The first sentence of the four-page document expresses support for the man accused of killing 51 people at two New Zealand mosques in March after posting his own screed with a conspiracy theory about nonwhite migrants replacing whites.

-Margo said he knew the El Paso shooter was not from the city.
+El Paso Mayor Dee Margo said he knew the shooter was not from the city.

 "It's not what we're about," the mayor said at the news conference with Gov. Greg Abbott and the police chief.